-- Regular: This category includes all of the normal QSO programs, with fixed or Solar System objects.
+• Regular: This category includes all of the normal QSO programs, with fixed or Solar System objects.
 For all these programs, the Phase 2 must be completed before a specific deadline prior to the semester with QSO periods.
-Only investigators with Solar System targets or other restrictive constraints might be allowed to modify their observations during the observing semester. - Target-of-opportunity (TOO): For this type of programs, the targets are not known before the beginning of the semester.
-In fact, the TOO programs are divided into two distinct categories: (1) Programs approved by TAC during the evaluation of all the proposals but for which the targets will be identified during the semester.
+Only investigators with Solar System targets or other restrictive constraints might be allowed to modify their observations during the observing semester.

+- Target-of-opportunity (TOO): For this type of programs, the targets are not known before the beginning of the semester.
+In fact, the TOO programs are divided into two distinct categories: (1) Programs approved by TAC during the evaluation of all the proposals but for which the targets will be identified during the semester (e.g. gamma-ray bursts).
 For these programs, the investigators will have the possibility to define their targets using the appropriate tools developed for submission of the queue observations during the semester.
 (2) Programs submitted during a semester to observe unpredictable objects (e.g. supernova).
 In that case, the program must first be submitted through a special Web form (available on the QSO page) and approved according to the CFHT policy.
-If accepted, a certain amount of time is allocated and the information, entered during the Web submission, is used by the QSO Team to prepare and carry out the observations. - Snapshot Programs: In a queue mode, it is very important to have programs requesting bad sky conditions and low completion level.
-Those snapshots program were introduced in the QSO system in 2002 and have been very useful.
-The definition of a snapshot program for ESPaDOnS is the following:

-- 1. A snapshot program describes valuable science to be obtained on targets observed only in the worse sky conditions (seeing larger than 1.5", and/or high extinction above 2mag) - 2.
+If accepted, a certain amount of time is allocated and the information, entered during the Web submission, is used by the QSO Team to prepare and carry out the observations. - Snapshot Programs: Since 2002A, we introduced a specific concept for a QSO "snapshot program".
+In a queue mode, it is very important to have programs requesting bad sky conditions and low completion level.
+The definition of a snapshot program is the following: - 1.
+A snapshot program describes valuable science to be obtained on targets observed only in the worse sky conditions (seeing larger than 1.2" (in K band) and preferably during non-photometric conditions) - 2.
 A snapshot program will be scientifically useful even of the completion is low - 3.
-A snapshot program preferably request simple observations (i.e. sidereal tracking, no monitoring) and can produce useful scientific results even if the completion level of the program is low - 4.
+A snapshot program preferably requests observations with the "standard" JHK filter set (narrow-band are possible too but are not always available) - 4.
 A snapshot program should preferably include short blocks of observations - 5.
 The time allocated for such programs is not accounted for in the statistics of time spent for the different Agencies - 6.
 The proprietary time for the data is 3 months following the end of the semester.